microsoft/LightGBM/docs/README.rst

     make html

 Note that this will not build the R documentation.
-To build the R docuumentation locally, use the Docker-based approach described above.
 Consider using common R utilities for documentation generation, if you need it.
+Or use the Docker-based approach described above to build the R documentation locally.

 If you faced any problems with Doxygen installation or you simply do not need documentation for C code, it is possible to build the documentation without it: